How to Refinance Sallie Mae Student Loans

-In reality, refinancing often involves changing lenders.
-Juno offers refinancing options through several different lenders, along with some extra perks for starting the process with Juno.
-Here's what you need to know in order to choose the best option.
+In reality, refinancing often involves changing to a new lender.
+Juno offers refinancing options through several different private lenders, along with extra perks for starting the process with Juno.
+Here's what you need to know to choose the best option.

 Can You Refinance Student Loans with Sallie Mae?

-Sallie Mae is a student loan company that provides loans for both undergraduate and graduate degrees, including medical school and law school.
+Sallie Mae is a student loan company that provides undergraduate and graduate loans, including medical school and law school.
 Sallie Mae only administers private student loans currently, but they used to be a federal loan servicer.

 Sallie Mae only services private student loans; they do not offer their own refinancing.
-If you're interested in refinancing your Sallie Mae student loans, you'll have to apply with a different company.
+You'll have to apply with a different company if you're interested in refinancing your Sallie Mae student loans.

 Sallie Mae also does not provide student loan consolidation.
 Consolidation means grouping different loans together into one new loan.
-When you refinance, you can opt to refinance several different loans together in order to consolidate.
-Consolidating will simplify the repayment process, turning many payments into one.
+When you refinance, you can opt to refinance several different loans together to consolidate.
+Consolidating will simplify the repayment process, turning many student loan payments into one.

 Should You Refinance Sallie Mae Student Loans?

 If you have a Sallie Mae education loan, you should verify whether it's a federal or private loan before refinancing.
 Refinancing federal loans will strip away protections and repayment options the U.S. Department of Education offers like student loan forgiveness, income-driven repayment plans, and federal forbearance and deferment options.
 But if you have a stable job and a sizeable emergency fund, you may consider refinancing federal student loans to save on interest.